isacarnekvist/isacarnekvist.github.io/_posts/2017-05-08-magneto-loss-for-dropout-networks.markdown

 ![Test]({{ site.url }}/assets/magneto-curve.svg)

-Unfortunately, the predictions instead gets stuck on one of the modes:
+This will however not work since the network can also lower its loss by pushing points such that MSE \\(\rightarrow \infty\\).
+If you have nice data however, you can at least fit it to one of the modes:

 ![Test]({{ site.url }}/assets/magneto-result.svg)

-Maybe including the variance in the loss somehow can alleviate this?

 [dropout-bayesian]: https://arxiv.org/abs/1506.02142